 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:10 am and the next high tide at 4:45 pm.
-The first low tide was at 11:20 am and the next low tide will be at 11:25 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:40 am and the next low tide at 6:45 pm.
+The only high tide of the day was at 12:25 pm.

-The lunar phase is a Waxing Crescent.
-Today we had 11 hours and 36 minutes of sun.
-The solar transit was at 12:54 pm and the length of time the moon will be visible will be 12 hours and 8 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 11 hours and 31 minutes of sun.
+The solar transit was at 12:45 pm and the length of time the moon will be visible will be 11 hours and 46 minutes.

-The tidal coefficient today is 78, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 76 to end the day with a tidal coefficient of 75.
-The tide heights today are 2.7 m, 1.2 m, 2.6 m and 0.6 m.
+The tidal coefficient today is 62 (average).
+At noon the tidal coefficient increases to 66 to end the day with a tidal coefficient of 69.
+The tide heights today are 1.4 m, 2.3 m and 1.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Snake Bay which is of 3.2 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Snake Bay tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Snake Bay tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Snake Bay.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: